Neodymium(III) sulfide

-Neodymium(III) sulfide is a inorganic chemical compound with the formula Nd2S3 composed of a two neodymium atoms in the +3 oxidation state and three sulfur atoms in the +2 oxidation state.
-It has a high melting point and a lot of polymorphic forms which make it difficult to grow.
-When heated, neodymium sulfide can lose sulfur atoms and can form a range of compositions between Nd2S3 and Nd3S4.
-Neodymium(III) sulfide is an electrical insulator.
+Neodymium(III) sulfide is an inorganic chemical compound with the formula Nd2S3 composed of a two neodymium atoms in the +3 oxidation state and three sulfur atoms in the −2 oxidation state.
+Like other rare earth sulfides, neodymium(III) sulfide is used as a high-performance inorganic pigment.

 Preparation

 Neodymium(III) sulfide can directly be produced by reacting neodymium with sulfur: